MicrosoftDocs/visualstudio-docs/docs/javascript/compile-typescript-code.md

 ### Build the application (ASP.NET Core)

-1. If you are using an older non-SDK style project, follow instructions in [Remove default imports](#Remove-default-imports-NuGet) before building.
+1. If you are using an older non-SDK style project, follow instructions in [Remove default imports](#remove-default-imports-nuget) before building.

-1. Add TypeScript *.ts* files to your project and add TypeScript code.
+1. Add TypeScript *.ts* files to your project, and then add TypeScript code.

 1. Choose **Build > Build Solution**.